MonashDeepNeuron/edu-handbook/src/workshop-admin/marketing.md

 ## University Workshops

-MDN has a dedicated marketing team to manage marketing for events.
+MDN has a [dedicated marketing team](https://www.deepneuron.org/marketing) to manage marketing for events.

 Reach out to them to set up posts etc.

+How to market the event is beyond the scope of this booklet.